-The Office of the Dean of the Chapel offers spiritual guidance and direction for the Grove City College student body through weekly Chapel, Vespers and alternative Chapel programs, essential times of worship, fellowship and growth.
-The Dean of the Chapel also provides oversight to the Campus Ministries team and spiritual counseling for students.
-As a member of a local ministerium the Dean can also assist students, regardless of denomination, with a reference for a church or pastoral counseling that fits their particular faith tradition.
+The Ministry of the Chapel offers spiritual guidance, direction and formation for the Grove City College student body through weekly Chapel, Vespers and alternative Chapel programs, essential times of worship, fellowship and growth.
+The Chaplain also provides oversight to the Campus Ministries team and spiritual counseling for students.
+As a member of a local ministerium the Chaplain can also assist students, regardless of denomination, with a reference for a church or pastoral counseling that fits their particular faith tradition.
 He is the Chairman of the Religious Activities Committee and provides training for the Red Box Mission volunteers.
-The current Dean is also very active in campus life as an instructor in the Humanities Department and as a soccer and track coach.
+During this transitional period, the Interim-Chaplain will be working closely with the Office of Student Life, faculty and staff to help discern the vision and direction of how the ministries of the Chapel can best serve our college community in whole-life Christian formation.

-Chapel Attendance Requirement
+Chapel Attendance

-Grove City College provides a chapel/convocation program to promote each student's spiritual and moral development during the student's College educational experience.
+Grove City College provides a chapel/convocation program to promote each student's spiritual formation during the student's college educational experience.
 This program is comprised of diverse services and activities, and while it is designed to encourage spiritual growth, the College understands that, ultimately, Christian maturity is the responsibility of the individual student and not the consequence of a requirement.
 Chapel services are the common expression of our Christian faith as members of the campus community.
 Thus, chapel/convocation attendance is a core component of the student's experience at Grove City College.
 There are many chapel options available to students, and each student is free to select from these options according to his/her own interests as long as the student meets the following per-semester attendance requirements (fall/spring terms only):

-- 1. Full-time students (12 or more credits) must attend sixteen (16) chapels. - 2.
+- 1. Full-time students (12 or more credits) need to attend and participate in sixteen (16) chapels. - 2.
 Students enrolled at least half-time but less than full-time (6-11 credits) must attend eight (8) chapels. - 3.
 Students enrolled less than half-time (5 or fewer credits) are not required to attend chapel.
 Enrollment status will be determined for each student at the conclusion of the College's course drop/add week.
 Withdrawing from courses after that date will not affect the number of chapels owed during a semester.